Towards Understanding What State Space Models Learn About Code: Comparative Hidden Representation Analysis

-In addition to the pre-trained versions, we evaluate models fine-tuned on Stack Overflow question-answer retrieval (SQA) and type inference tasks (denoted with suffixes \texttt{-sqa} and \texttt{-typeinf}).
+To evaluate the efficacy of SSM-based models in capturing code properties, we perform a comparative analysis between a SSM and a Transformer model.
+We utilize the CodeSSM and RoCoder models \cite{verma-etal-2025-codessm} (architecture details in Appendix \ref{models}), both having similar size and trained on same amount of data, thus removing these factors as confounders.
+In addition to the pre-trained versions, we evaluate models fine-tuned on StackOverflow question-answer retrieval (SQA) and type inference tasks (denoted with suffixes \texttt{-sqa} and \texttt{-typeinf}).
 These specific tasks were selected to investigate a critical performance anomaly: CodeSSM significantly outperforms RoCoder on SQA but lags behind on type inference \cite{verma-etal-2025-codessm}.
+The performance anomaly suggests that CodeSSM might not be a good architecture for tasks with a large class size and long-and-short dependencies such as type inference.
+Generative tasks also have similar modeling requirements as type inference and hence, improving the architecture, and performance, on type inference might also help improve SSM's performance on generative modeling.